AdobeDocs/experience-platform.en/help/access-control/abac/ui/policies.md

 ## Configure policy for a sandbox

+>[!IMPORTANT]
+>
+>By default, the [!UICONTROL Auto-include] feature is turned on for all customers, which means all sandboxes are added to the policy.

 >[!NOTE]
 >
->By default all sandboxes are added to a policy.
+>The **[!UICONTROL Default-Label-Based-Access-Control-Policy]** policy is currently the only one available for configuration.

 To view sandboxes associated to a policy, select the policy from the **[!UICONTROL Policies]** tab.